Youth Bursary: Alliyah Enyo, Lorenzo Rangoni Robertson and Niamh Hughes

 For the first 2 weeks of September the Youth Bursary cohort worked with Naomi Garrick on a workshop entitled Engrossing Interactions.
 Naomi is an artist and teacher who’s practice includes a variety of media, ranging from painting to participation activities.

 In the first week the were tasked with setting up the learning lab with materials that best lent themselves to whatever activity each of them found most engrossing.
-Plaiting rope, building structures that balance, carving cups form clay, mixing paint colours and arranging objects were some of the activities.
+Plaiting rope, building structures that balance, carving cups from clay, mixing paint colours and arranging objects were some of the activities.
 Within this space everyone was encouraged to interrupt each other and learn how to do someone else’s activity.

-The objectives of her workshop in the first week were to interrupt the participant’s art practices and plans, to think about their habits, to become conscious of their schema and to incorporate these into a new work that they exhibited together the following week.
+The objectives of Naomi’s workshop in the first week were to interrupt the participant’s art practices and plans, to think about their habits, to become conscious of their schema and to incorporate these into a new work that they exhibited together the following week.

 The group took away whatever materials they needed to do the activity they found most engrossing with the aim of making work to install in an impromptu exhibition the following week.
 Lorenzo and Niamh were given the task of installing the work and they played on the notable synergies in visual language between the artists who had worked apart from each other since the initial workshop.
 This prompted more discussion on the value unique learning that can happen in peer led spaces.

-Claire also introduced us to the 2021 addition to the collection, MiMi by Rachel McLean.
+Claire introduced them to the 2021 addition to the collection, MiMi by Rachel McLean.
 At the end of a woodland path, a toy shop, seemingly abandoned and derelict on the outside that, on entering, revealed itself to be the upside-down world of cartoon princess Mimi.
 Maclean’s first fully animated heroine, Mimi is a darkly arch character for our generation who invites us into the topsy-turvy world of end-game capitalism; a 21st century fairy-tale about consumerist desire.
 This idiosyncratic art work from an artist who is not best know for long term outdoor art works perhaps best embodies the ambition of Jupiter’s commissioning.

 Throughout August the Youth Bursary artists continued to work with Gordon Munro to explore the creative potential of flexible mould making and examined how cast objects are used within contemporary artistic practice.
-Everyone chose an object that we then made a silicone rubber mould from.
+Everyone chose an object that they then made a silicone rubber mould from.
 This in turn enabled the creation of objects in various materials including plaster, wax and chocolate!
 The tough nature of silicone allowed us to also pour molten pewter into the mould to create excellent pewter casts.

 After a couple of well needed weeks off the Youth Bursary programme restarted in the last two weeks of July.